Economics

 ECON 250 Radical Political Economics

 Content: Critical connections among different economic structures and dynamics on the one hand, and political strategies and struggles for change on the other.
-Economic crisis theory, theories of the state, class and class consciousness, labor, and social-movement struggles.
+Economic crisis theory, theories of the state, class and class consciousness, power relationships, labor, and social-movement struggles.
+Sophomore standing required.

 Prerequisites: ECON 100.